How I Work in Therapy

 CPT is offered over 12 therapy sessions and is highly recognized nationally by therapists providing trauma therapy.

-As with CBT, the end goal of CPT is to reduce your distress and enhance your quality of life.
+As with Cognitive Behaviorial Therapy, the end goal of CPT is to reduce your distress and enhance your quality of life.

 I offer specialized counseling to those who have an addiction or who are in recovery from addiction.
 Most clients who've had an addiction also experienced a series of multiple traumatic experiences in their lives.